Understanding IAAA Model

 Access Control Lists (ACLs)

-- Use case: File systems, network devices
+- Use case: File systems, network devices.

 - Example: User

-john.doehasreadandwriteaccess to/documents/reports/
+john.doehasreadandwriteaccess to/documents/reports/.

 Role-Based Access Control (RBAC)

-Assigns permissions based on job roles rather than individual users.
+Assigns permissions based on job roles.

-- Use case: Enterprise applications, HR systems
+- Use case: Enterprise applications, HR systems.

 - Example: All users with the

-Database Administratorrole canCREATE,DELETE, andBACKUPtables
+Database Administratorrole canCREATE,DELETE, andBACKUPtables.

 Attribute-Based Access Control (ABAC)

-- Use case: Cloud services, dynamic environments
+- Use case: Cloud services, dynamic environments.

 RBAC Example in Practice

-READonly for customer data tables
+| Marketing Analyst | READ only for customer data tables |

 Accountability Mechanisms

-- Session logging: Tracks active sessions with timestamps, IP addresses, and duration
+- Session logging: Tracks active sessions with timestamps, IP addresses, and duration.

 Sample Audit Log Entry